momozor/emacs-ada-alire/README.md

 Currently, this package is just a single file and not available in MELPA.
 You have to install and load the file manually.

 To load it everytime you run Emacs, simply put `(load-file "/path/to/ada-alire.el")` inside your `.emacs` file.
-Next time you launch Emacs, `alr-with` and many others will be available by default.
+Next time you launch Emacs, `ada-alire-with` and many others will be available by default.

 You need `alr` tool from [alire](https://github.com/alire-project/alire) project to be installed and available in `PATH` to use this package.